aembke/fred.rs/CONTRIBUTING.md

 This example shows how to add `MGET` to the commands.

-1. Add the new variant to the `RedisCommandKind` enum, if needed.
+1. Add the new variant to the `CommandKind` enum, if needed.

     ```rust
     pub enum RedisCommandKind {